What Happens to Your Body When You Eat Quinoa Every Day

 • Is it OK to eat quinoa every day?

-While the exact recommendations vary depending on sex, age and medical condition, among other factors, the USDA recommends eating whole grains daily.
+While the exact recommendations vary depending on sex, age and medical condition, among other factors, you should include whole grains daily.
 And, luckily, quinoa fits into this category of daily dietary recommendations.

 • Can you eat quinoa if you have diabetes?